Watauga Farmers Market returns with restrictions May 2

-BOONE — The Watauga County Farmers' Market at Horn in the West Drive in Boone is typically a sign for locals that the harsh High Country winter has passed, but in this year’s opening on Saturday, May 2, visitors will see stark differences from years past.
+BOONE — The Watauga Farmers Market at Horn in the West Drive in Boone is typically a sign for locals that the harsh High Country winter has passed, but in this year’s opening on Saturday, May 2, visitors will see stark differences from years passed.

 According to the market’s manager, Mary Goodnight, there will not be crafts or art vendors, live music, the Kids Corner, sampling of goods, chef demonstrations or food trucks at the May 2 opening.